horia141/jupiter/docs/index.md

 as backup, recurring tasks generation, Notion environment cleanup, etc. It also mirrors the functionality available through Notion, for the console heads among us.

+A host of other tools can integrate into the various work-flows via [Zapier](https://zapier.com) and [IFTTT](https://ifttt.com).
+Currently there's support for Slack, GMail for work, email, Google Calendar, etc.

 Here's a picture from the "inbox" view:

 ![Inbox image](assets/concepts-inbox.png)